syncfusion-content/windowsforms-docs/WindowsForms/Maps/Legend.md

 • Legends for bubbles.

-These can be set using the LegendType property of the type LegendType.
+These can be set by using `LegendType` property.

 ## Shapes for Legend